SharePoint/sp-dev-docs/docs/general-development/sharepoint-server-application-lifecycle-management.md

 Developers can start creating applications that will be hosted in Office 365, on-premises or on other infrastructure in a provider-hosted model.
 The benefit of this environment is that infrastructure, virtualization and other hosting considerations for a SharePoint development environment are abstracted by Office 365, allowing developers to create applications instantly.
 A prime consideration for this type of development environment is that applications that require full trust code to be deployed toSharePoint cannot be accommodated.
 Microsoft recommends using the SharePoint client-side object model (CSOM) and client-side technologies such asJavaScript as much as possible.
 In the event that full trust code is required (but deployment of the code to run on SharePoint is not required), we recommend deploying the server-side code in an autohosted or provider-hosted model.
 Note that these full trust code solutions that are deployed to provider-hosted infrastructure also use the CSOM but can use languages such as C#.
-It's also important to note that these applications deployed in a provider-hosted model can use other technology stacks and still use the CSOM to interact with SharePoint Server 2013.
+It's also important to note that these applications deployed in a provider-hosted model can use other technology stacks and still use the CSOM to interact with SharePoint.